SUNET/docker-edusign-app/README.rst

     Turn on debug mode for the app.
     Default: false

+ENVIRONMENT
+    Environment the app is running on.
+Possible values: production, development and e2e.
+    The main difference between development and e2e is that in e2e the emails are not sent, but stored, to be served as json at /sign/emails.
+    Default: `production`

 SP_HOSTNAME
     FQDN for the service, as used in the SSL certificate for the NGINX.
     Default: `sp.edusign.docker`

+SERVER_NAME
+    Flask configuration.
+No need to set it, it's enough with SP_HOSTNAME.
+    Default: the value of SP_HOSTNAME

+SESSION_COOKIE_DOMAIN
+    Configuration of the Flask session cookie.
+    Default: the value of SP_HOSTNAME

+SESSION_COOKIE_PATH
+    Configuration of the Flask session cookie.
+    Default: `/sign`

+SESSION_COOKIE_SECURE
+    Configuration of the Flask session cookie.
+    Default: True

+SESSION_COOKIE_NAME
+    Configuration of the Flask session cookie.
+    Default: `session`

+SESSION_COOKIE_SAMESITE
+    Configuration of the Flask session cookie.
+    Default: `None`

 SECRET_KEY
     Key used by the webapp for encryption, e.g. for the sessions.